Sichuan

 Day 5:

-We shall spend three days at high altitude, birding amid the dramatic landscape at the Balang Shan Pass.
-We shall have an early morning departure from Sawang to arrive before first light to listen for the increasingly rare Wood Snipe at one of their few known leks.
-Birding just above the tree-line, favoured by the snipes, will give us a chance for another of our key target species, Chinese Monal, along with White Eared-Pheasant, Tibetan Partridge and Kessler's Thrush.
-We shall proceed to the pass to try for Grandala, Snow Pigeon, Tibetan Snowcock and Snow Partridge, an assortment of rosefinches and both BrandtÕs and Plain Mountain Finches.
-A brief foray over the pass will give us the chance to search for such mouth-watering gems as Chinese Rubythroat, White-browed Tit Warbler and Lammergier.
+We spend two days at high-altitude, birding amid the dramatic landscape at Balang Shan, at up to 4,500m.
+Birding just above the tree-line will give us a chance for another of our key target species, Chinese Monal, along with White Eared-Pheasant, and Kessler’s Thrush.
+We shall proceed to the pass to try for Grandala, Snow Pigeon, Tibetan Snowcock and Snow Partridge, an assortment of rosefinches and both Brandt’s and Plain Mountain Finches.
+A brief foray over the pass will give us the chance to search for such mouth-watering gems as Chinese Rubythroat, Severtzov’s Tit-warbler and Lammergeier.
+Birding lower down brings us in the range of Firethroat, and other goodies like Golden Pheasant, Sichuan Forest Thrush, Collared Grosbeak, Temminck’s Tragopan, Slaty Bunting, Sharpe’s Rosefinch and Chinese Leaf Warbler.
+Night at Wolong.

 Day 13: